aelfric/ncfl-livedocs/cx.md

 ### Before Rounds

 - If you received a blast message for your round assignment:
-  - PLEASE CLICK “I’M ON THE WAY” TO ACKNOWLEDGE YOU HAVE RECEIVED THE BALLOT.
+  - PLEASE CLICK “{{button}}” TO ACKNOWLEDGE YOU HAVE RECEIVED THE BALLOT.
 Tab staff will check all rooms, so do not wait until starting to click start.
   - ONLY THE ASSIGNED JUDGE MAY JUDGE.
 YOU MAY NOT (NEVER EVER) ALLOW SOMEONE ELSE TO JUDGE IN YOUR NAME.
 YOU MAY NOT FIND A SUBSTITUTE JUDGE.
 - Once you are in your room:
   - If debaters are missing at In Room Time, text or email tab or tell a member of tab staff
   - Do not start without three adults looking at ballots that all say the same sides that the debaters think they are on!
 - If you did NOT receive a blast message for your round assignment:
   - Double-check the pairings to be sure you are unassigned!